cloudblog004/fantasticfoodies/content/en/posts/1828-step-by-step-guide-to-make-super-quick-homemade-chicken-baked-ziti.md

 - " olive oil extra virgin"
 recipeinstructions:
 - "Boil ziti noodles until they are aldente then sat aside."
-- "Next cut chicken into cubes then season chicken breast w/ garlic powder, onion powder, oregano &amp; Basil.
+- "Next cut chicken into cubes then season chicken breast w/ garlic powder, onion powder, oregano & Basil.
 Then sautee in olive oil enough to cover bottom of skillet."
 - "Next combine noodles, chicken then pour chunky sauce on top and sprinkle with mozzarella cheese."
-- "Finish with parsley &amp; oregano on top then bake until cheese is melted."
+- "Finish with parsley & oregano on top then bake until cheese is melted."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe